-Proxy - GameStop Corp Annual Meeting of Stockholders Tuesday, June 21, 2016, 1 p.m.
-(Central Daylight Time) This Proxy is Solicited on Behalt of the Board of Directors
+Proxy - GameStop Corp Annual Meeting of Stockholders Tuesday, June 27th, 2017, 1 p.m.
+(Central Daylight Time) This Proxy is Solicited on Behalf of the Board of Directors The undersigned appoints Daniel A. DeMatteo and Robert A. L. of them provice and attornoves in fact, with full power of substitutions.

-The undersigned appoints Daniel A. DeMatteo and Robert A. Lloyd, and each of them, proxies and attorneys-in-fact, with full power of substitution, on behalf and in the name of the undersigned, and to vote all shares of common stock of GameStop Corp, that the undersigned is entitled to vote at the Annual Meeting of Stockholders on Tuesday, June 21, 2016, 1 p.m.
+The undersigned appoints Daniel A. DeMatteo and Robert A. Lloyd, and each of them, proxies and attomeys-in-fact, with full power of substitution, on behalf and in the name of the undersigned, and to vote all shares of common stock of GameStop Corp, that the undersigned is entitled to vote at the Annual Meeting of Stockholders on Tuesday, June 27, 2017, 1 p.m.
 Central Daylight Time and all adjournments thereof.

 This proxy is revocable and will be voted as directed.
-However, it no instructions are specified, the proxy will be voted FOR the nominees tor directors specified in Item 1, FOR Items 2, 3 and 4 and in the proxy's discretion on other matters as may come before the meeting.
+However, if no instructions are specified, the proxy will be voted FOR all of the nominees for directors specified in Proposal 1, FOR Proposals 2, 4 and 5, and for "1 Year" on Proposal 3 and in the proxy's discretion on other matters as may come before the meeting.

-0 attend the meeting and vote your shares 1 person , please mark this box.
+To attend the meeting and vote your shares in person, please mark this box.

-Please separate carefully at the perbration and return just this portion in the envelope provided. riangle
+\uparrow Please separate carefully at the perforation and return just this portion in the envelope provided. \uparrow